Towpath

 A towpath is a road or trail on the bank of a river, canal, or other inland waterway.
 The purpose of a towpath is to allow a land vehicle, beasts of burden, or a team of human pullers to tow a boat, often a barge.
-This mode of transport was common where sailing was impractical due to tunnels and bridges, unfavourable winds, or the narrowness of the channel.
+This mode of transport was common where sailing was impractical because of tunnels and bridges, unfavorable winds, or the narrowness of the channel.

 After the Industrial Revolution, towing became obsolete when engines were fitted on boats and when railway transportation superseded the slow towing method.
-Since then, many of these towpaths have been converted to multi-use trails.
+Since then, many of these towpaths have been converted to multi-use trails and footpaths.
 They are still named towpaths — although they are now only occasionally used for the purpose of towing boats.

 History

 Early inland waterway transport used the rivers, and while barges could use sails to assist their passage when winds were favourable or the river was wide enough to allow tacking, in many cases this was not possible, and gangs of men were used to bow-haul the boats.
 As river banks were often privately owned, such teams worked their way along the river banks as best they could, but this was far from satisfactory.
 On British rivers such as the River Severn, the situation was improved by the creation of towing path companies in the late 1700s.
 The companies built towing paths along the banks of the river, and four such companies improved a section of 24 mi in this way between Bewdley and Coalbrookdale.
 They were not universally popular, however, as tolls were charged for their use, to recoup the capital cost, and this was resented on rivers where barge traffic had previously been free.

 With the advent of artificial canals, most of them were constructed with towpaths suitable for horses.
 Many rivers were improved by artificial cuts, and this often gave an opportunity to construct a towing path at the same time.
 Even so, the River Don Navigation was improved from Tinsley to Rotherham in 1751, but the horse towing path was not completed on this section until 1822.
 On the River Avon between Stratford-upon-Avon and Tewkesbury, a towpath was never provided, and bow-hauling continued until the 1860s, when steam tugs were introduced.